GioBonvi/GoogleContactsEventsNotifier/.github/CONTRIBUTING.md

       arise which could require these rules to be broken or bent.
 If you have any doubts regarding the best route to take just ask and some collaborator will help you;
+11. If any issues remain open which would be auto-closed by the PR when its target-branch finally gets merged to the default-branch (`master`), and it will be a noticeable length of time before that will happen, then either the `solved` or `wontfix` tag should be added to those issues to make it clear at a glance that nothing else needs doing for them in order for them to auto-close.

 ## Git mini-tutorial